Yamaha U5 Upright Piano - A good buy?

 There are very few used Yamaha U5 pianos available on the used market and very few people looking for them.
 This makes them very difficult to sell privately which means the price must be lowered in order to make a sale.
 The same cannot be said of the evergreen Yamaha U3 which holds its value because so many people are looking for them.

 It might sound like I don’t like the Yamaha U5 after reading this article but that isn’t true.
 I’m certain that a good Yamaha U5 is every bit as good as a Yamaha U3.
 My main point here is that there is no advantage to buying a Yamaha U5 over a Yamaha U3 unless you need the sostenuto pedal.

 I have written an in-depth set of articles that are designed to help a piano buyer decide which Yamaha models to ignore and which ones to consider.
 There are some excellent Yamahas and some that you might want to avoid.
 Unfortunately, they all simply say “Yamaha” on the front and they all look amazing.
 So it can be quite hard to tell them apart unless you have done your research first.
-If you would like to read a copy of my Yamaha piano buyer’s guide please Click Here.
+You can also read a copy of my Yamaha piano buyer’s guide.